 Is Georgia Considered Tax Friendly for Retirement?
 Yes

 Notes: Tourists descend in the summer, and much of the island closes in the winter.
-There are enough service providers (accountants, dentists, etc.) to cover most needs, but residents also go into Savannah for shopping, etc. The population has grown by 2% within the last decade.
-According to locals, visiting Bonaventure Cemetery on a foggy day is a nearly mystical experience.
+There are enough service providers to cover most needs, but residents also go into Savannah for shopping, etc. The population has grown by 2% within the last decade.
+Home prices have increased 25% since a year ago.

 Recommended as a Retirement Spot?
 Yes